bundabrg/MyServer/docs/template-system/servers/overview.md

 # Servers

 A Server is a minecraft server.
-There are many different versions of servers and even different server software.
+There are different versions of servers and even different server software each with their own specific templates.